FuchsEDV/Thrixty/README.md

 Customization of the player is quite easy, as Thrixty is optimised for doing as much as possible over HTML and CSS.<br>
 Create a CSS file and include it after the initialization file.<br>
-Add this to the head:
-Here is an example that will make the object have a orange border and the button container to have a blue background.<br>
+The following is an example that will make the object have an orange border and the button container to have a blue background.<br>
 It will also hide the Zoom Button, as long as it is disabled.<br>

 	```css